yana-prokudina/imt/README.md

-# Miles modified
+# IMT
-Testing repository for MilesModified task in frame of javaqa-05 netology course
+Testing repository for IMT task in frame of javaqa-05 netology course